Skip to Main Content

 “What honors classes are you in?”
 We’ve all heard this question before, and to most of us, it still hurts a little, even to read it.
 Well this question has been asked for the last time as Parkway...

 Junior Arden Dickson acts out applying makeup onstage.
 Dickson believes that acting teaches you how to tell a story, which is also important for singing.
 This led her to create her blog where she shares her experiences with friends and family.
-“I have heard people [respond with] ‘thank you for sharing’ or ‘I have been in a similar situation myself,’ so its good to hear that other people are also facing similar situations and that my work is helping others.”
+“I have heard people [respond with] ‘thank you for sharing’ or ‘I have been in a similar situation myself,’ so it's good to hear that other people are also facing similar situations and that my work is helping others.”

 Creating the blog “Good Song, Good Soul,” junior Arden Dickson shares lessons

-Brinda Ambal, Staff Writer February 4, 2020
+Brinda Ambal, Conceptual Editor-in-Chief February 4, 2020

 Publishing her first post in December 2019, junior Arden Dickson writes her blog “Good Song, Good Soul” about her passion for music and acting to remind herself of her writing roots and share experiences...